-Passenger William Shulba said he heard from a witness that the man unfastened the 100-person life raft before he flipped over the ship's railing.
+A witness said that the man unfastened the 100-person life raft before he flipped over the ship's railing.

-“All of a sudden, the horn went off in Active Pass and then the guy just said ‘something’s happening, we gotta go!’” said Shulba.
+“All of a sudden, the horn went off in Active Pass and then the guy just said ‘something’s happening, we gotta go!’” said the witness.
 “This fellow just looked back up in this weird way and just jumped off and did a somersault and yelled ‘yahoo!’ as he did it.”